EasyScience/EasyDiffractionLibDocs/docs/index.md

 Here you can find instructions for using the EasyDiffraction Python library.
 Documentation for the EasyDiffraction graphical user interface can be found [elsewhere](https://docs.easydiffraction.org/app).

+EasyDiffraction is part of the [EasyScience framework](https://easyscience.software), briefly described in the next section.

 ## License

 EasyDiffraction is licensed under the [BSD 3-Clause License](https://raw.githubusercontent.com/EasyScience/EasyDiffractionLib/master/LICENSE).